 Enhances Egg Quality

-Vitamin E protects and supports the female reproductive system in several ways, including helping improve egg quality.6 The higher the egg quality, the better the chances of it becoming a healthy embryo and surviving a successful pregnancy, which is why this is so important for fertility.
+This is one of the big ones.
+Vitamin E protects and supports your reproductive system in several ways, including helping improve egg quality.6 The higher the quality of your eggs, the better the chances of developing a healthy embryo and a successful pregnancy — which is why this benefit is so meaningful for anyone on a fertility journey.

 Supports Sperm Health

-Vitamin E isn’t just for female fertility.
-Men taking vitamin E for sperm quality can also help increase the chance of conception because it can help improve sperm motility,2 leading to an increased chance of the sperm reaching the egg successfully.
-While it’s still possible to conceive with low sperm motility, it can be challenging, as fewer sperm will be able to reach the egg successfully.
+Vitamin E isn't just for female fertility — and that's a point worth emphasising.
+Men taking vitamin E for sperm quality may also support your chances of conception because in-vitro (laboratory) research suggests it can help improve sperm motility,2 meaning sperm may be better able to reach the egg successfully.
+(Note: this finding is from laboratory studies on isolated sperm samples and has not yet been confirmed in clinical trials.)
+While it's still possible to conceive with low sperm motility, it can be more challenging, as fewer sperm will complete the journey.

-This happens because vitamin E prevents the production of reactive oxygen species,8 or ROS, during important sperm development processes in the male reproductive system.
-ROS can lead to lipid peroxidation in the sperm, which can cause free radical damage and affect overall sperm health.
+How does this work?
+Animal and laboratory research suggests vitamin E helps prevent the production of reactive oxygen species,8 or ROS, during important sperm development processes, and the underlying mechanism is considered relevant to human reproduction.
+ROS can lead to lipid peroxidation in sperm, which can cause free radical damage and affect overall sperm health.

-So, research indicates that vitamin E benefits sperm motility, but does vitamin E increase sperm volume?
-Studies show that taking vitamin E supplements in conjunction with other antioxidants could improve sperm count.9 This indicates that vitamin E could increase sperm volume, but further research on vitamin E supplements independently would be needed to confirm this.
-Having a high sperm count can increase the chances of conception with each ejaculation, as there is a higher chance that at least one sperm will successfully make it to the egg.
+So, research suggests that vitamin E supports sperm motility — but does vitamin E actually increase sperm volume?
+Some studies indicate that taking vitamin E supplements alongside other antioxidants could improve sperm count.9 That's promising, though we'd need more research on vitamin E independently to say for sure.
+What we do know is that a higher sperm count increases your chances of conception with each attempt, simply because more sperm means a better chance of one reaching the egg.

 Reduces Inflammation

-One of the biggest health benefits of vitamin E is its ability to reduce inflammation3 throughout the body, which is essential since we know that chronic inflammation10 can have a negative effect on fertility.
+If you're dealing with conditions like PCOS or endometriosis, this benefit will really resonate with you.
+One of vitamin E's most valuable properties is its ability to reduce inflammation3 throughout the body — and that matters because we know that chronic inflammation10 can have a real impact on fertility.
 Reproductive inflammation is a particularly common symptom of hormonal conditions like PCOS and endometriosis.

-In particular, inflammation can interfere with hormone production11 and endometrial function.
-Without healthy, balanced hormones, it becomes difficult for the body to ovulate consistently, which can make it difficult to conceive.
-Vitamin E’s anti-inflammatory effects help keep the reproductive system healthy so it can function properly.
+Here's the thing: inflammation can interfere with hormone production11 and endometrial function.
+Without healthy, balanced hormones, it becomes difficult for your body to ovulate consistently, which can make conception harder.
+Vitamin E's anti-inflammatory effects help keep your reproductive system functioning the way it should.

 May Support Endometrial Health